Composer in Residence (from 21/22): the Kennedy Center

 Carlos Simon is a multi-faceted and highly sought-after composer, whose music ranges from concert music for large and small ensembles to film scores with influences of jazz, gospel, and neo-romanticism.

-Recent commissioning highlights include premiere works with: New York Philharmonic; Los Angeles Philharmonic; Los Angeles Opera; Philadelphia Orchestra; and Washington National Opera at the Kennedy Center, where he is Composer in Residence.
+Recently announced as Composer in Residence at the Kennedy Center, Carlos’ commissioning highlights include premiere works with: New York Philharmonic; Los Angeles Philharmonic; Los Angeles Opera; Philadelphia Orchestra; and Washington National Opera.
 The Philadelphia Enquirer described his music as “perfectly engaging and propulsive”.

 Simon’s latest album My Ancestor’s Gift, which was released in April 2018 on Navona Records, epitomises Simon’s work incorporating spoken word and historic recordings alongside traditional classical music, crafting a multi-faceted record that speaks to audiences past and future.